 Example

-and hit enter.
+find n/John and hit enter.
+You will see all entries with "John" in their names;find chained n/Doe and hit enter.
 This time you will see only the entries that contain both "John" and "Doe" in their names.Example:

-Deletes the specified person from the address book.
+deleteDeletes the specified person from the address book.

 Format: delete (INDEX)+